tretre91/MyGL/docs/usage.md

 rect.setColor(155, 32, 104);
 ```

-Then comes the game loop, while the window is running:
+Then comes the main loop, while the window is opened:

 1. We check if there are events that need to be processed :
    ```cpp